svenax/ZendFramework/README.txt

 Service (DoS) attacks easier to implement.

 The patches in 1.11.13 close both XXE and XEE vulnerabilities found in the framework.
-The former are mitigated by ensuring libxml_entity_loader is called before any SimpleXML calls are executed; the latter are mitigated by calling libxml_disable_entity_loader prior to instantiating a DOMDocument (or, in cases where SimpleXML is used, loading the XML via DOMDocument first, and then passing the object to simplexml_import_dom).
+The former are mitigated by ensuring libxml_disable_entity_loader is called before any SimpleXML calls are executed; the latter are mitigated by looping through the DOMDocument instance and checking for XML_DOCUMENT_TYPE_NODE children, raising an exception if any are found (in cases where SimpleXML is used, loading the XML via DOMDocument first, and then passing the object to simplexml_import_dom).

 The following components were patched: